 In Image 5 you will also notice two other terms below the circle: self-evaluation and social evaluation.
 Social-evaluation refers to our constant awareness of the situation and the people.
 Social landscapes can change quickly and may require us to rapidly alter our social response.
 Self-evaluation refers to our self-awareness, problem solving and social response management based on how we feel we are doing in a specific situation.
 Social-evaluation and self-evaluation are ongoing processes that are at the heart of developing and managing our social competencies.

 Socially based problem solving leads us to determine our social responses and is an important part of self-regulation.
-It’s likely that you, the reader, are noticing that self-regulation is not only about managing our behavior when we experience large and usually negative emotions, but is engaged any time we need to consider others’ perspectives as we think socially, which is why we refer to the related responses as social cognitive self-regulation.
-Social cognitive self-regulation involves social responses that appear quite simple to most (e.g., walking around people as you pass them on a sidewalk, or greeting people as you pass them) as well as social responses that require layers of social competencies (e.g., engaging in a face-to-face group discussion; a phone call where you are sharing your own point of view that is dramatically different from that of your conversational partner, etc.).
+Social cognitive self-regulation involves social responses that appear quite simple to most (e.g., walking around people as you pass them on a sidewalk, or greeting) as well as social responses that require layers of social competencies (e.g., engaging in a face-to-face group discussion; sharing your point of view that is different from that of your conversational partner, etc.).
 Social cognitive self-regulation is the process through which you figure out how to respond to another person, whether that person is a friend or stranger.

-As shown in Image 5, there are different types of social behaviors, including our nonverbal social behaviors (facial expressions, gestures, touch, body stance/orientation, silence, ignoring, etc.) and our verbal responses (concrete and figurative language, tone of voice, pace of our speaking, etc.).
-We choose our social behavior(s) by considering how our words affect the possible way others are going to interpret our actions.
+Image 5 also shows different types of social behaviors, including nonverbal social behaviors (facial expressions, gestures, touch, body stance/orientation, silence, ignoring, etc.) and verbal responses (concrete and figurative language, tone of voice, pace of our speaking, etc.).
+We choose our social behavior(s) by considering how our words affect the possible way others might interpret our actions.
 We also use and/or modify our social responses differently in different contexts. (e.g., building a friendship, working in peer groups in school, working on a team as an employee, working collaboratively with people in our community/team/place of worship, etc.).

 What is emotional self-regulation?

 People often describe emotional self-regulation as managing their stronger social responses, usually when they are experiencing strong (negative) emotions.
-This process involves the same steps outlined in the SCM.
+This process involves the same steps outlined in the ST-SCM.
 During the interpretation step, we are trying to understand our own and perhaps others' feelings.
-Maybe we're using a treatment tool such as The Zones of Regulation to help us make sense of our emotions so we can then problem solve how to handle the situation.
-Ideally, individuals make decisions to utilize social responses that will help them achieve their desired social goal if it is not likely to cause additional problems for self and likely others.
+Ideally, individuals make decisions to utilize social responses that will help them achieve their desired social goal if it is not likely to cause additional problems for self or others.
 The bottom line is that social cognitive and emotional self-regulation are not mutually distinct.
-The ultimate goal is to engage in social responses that minimize developing new problems for each person involved in the situation.

 Group-based social cognitive self-regulation